anatolebeuzon/monitor/README.md

 ### Thoughts on process daemonization

-Tests were made for `monitord` to be self-daemonizing, but the result was not convincing.
+Tests were made for `monitord` to be self-daemonizing, but the results were not convincing.

 It would allow the user to launch the daemon without needing a separate window for the dashboard (or without the need to append the `monitord` command with the `&` job control character).
 Yet it comes with a set of challenges that would not be worth the effort.